Orfordness transmitting station: 1296 kHz

-In 2001, the Dutch station Radio Nationaal hired the use of 1296 to beam its signal to the target audience in the Netherlands and Belgium.
+In July 2001, the Dutch station Radio Nationaal hired the 1296 transmitter to beam its signal to its target audience in the Netherlands and Belgium.

 In 2008, an EU-funded programme in English, Network Europe, was aired on 1296 for half-an-hour a day.

 Between 2003 and 2012, BBC World Service used Orfordness on 1296 kHz at limited times of the day for transmissions using the DRM digital radio system.

 Radio Netherlands hired 1296 at other times of the day for analogue broadcasts in Dutch.

 The final transmission from Orfordness (on either frequency) was a farewell 24-hour broadcast by Radio Netherlands on 10–11 May 2012, marking the end of its Dutch service.

 Current status of the site

 In October 2012, the UK broadcasting regulator Ofcom withdrew Babcock’s authorisation to use 648 kHz.
 Notionally, therefore, Babcock still retained the right to transmit from Orfordness on the other frequency (1296 kHz).
 However, no further broadcasts were made.

 Prior to selling the site to Cobra Mist Ltd, Babcock removed all transmitter equipment, although as of August 2016 all three aerial systems were still standing.

-In 2017 Cobra Mist Ltd entered into an agreement with Radio Caroline to transmit their services on 648 kHz using the omni-directional mast (see below).
+In May 2017, Ofcom awarded a licence for 648 kHz to Radio Caroline and Cobra Mist Ltd entered into an agreement with Radio Caroline to transmit their services on 648 kHz using the omni-directional mast (see below).
 Test transmissions began in November 2017 and full service commenced on 22 December 2017.
-The Ofcom licence for 648 kHz was awarded to Radio Caroline in June 2017.